 When you first install Wordfence, you will be prompted to add an email address where you’d like to receive security alerts.
 The plugin can send you notifications for a wide variety of security-related issues, including automatic IP blocks, login lockouts and much more.

-In order to configure these options, go to Wordfence > Options and scroll down until you reach the Alerts section.
+In order to configure these options, go to Wordfence > All Options and scroll down until you reach the Alerts section.

 Please note: If you enable all these options, you could get a ton of email from Wordfence in your inbox.